 - 1 pinch sea salt

-- walnuts, previously soaked and dried, or other brownie toppings (Optional)
+- walnuts, or other brownie toppings (Optional)

 Instructions